Transport Fever

 Transport Fever is a business video game series developed by Urban Games and published by Gambitious Digital Entertainment.
-The franchise was introduced in 2014, when the first game titled as Train Fever, with the latest game titled as Transport Fever 2 was released in 2019.
+The franchise was introduced in 2014, when the first game was titled as Train Fever, with the latest game titled as Transport Fever 2 released in 2019.
+An upcoming instalment, Transport Fever 3, was announced in May 2025, scheduled for a 2026 release.

 Games

 Train Fever (2014)

 The first video game of the series was initially released on 4 September 2014 for Microsoft Windows, macOS, Linux.

 Transport Fever (2016)

 A sequel, titled Transport Fever was announced in April 2016.
 It was available worldwide for Microsoft Windows on 8 November 2016.

 Transport Fever 2 (2019)

 Transport Fever 2 was initially available for Microsoft Windows and Linux via Steam on 11 December 2019.
 Urban Games remained to develop the game, with Good Shepherd Entertainment, which rebranded from Gambitious Digital Entertainment published the game.
-A macOS version released in autumn 2020.
+A macOS version released in autumn 2020 and console support was introduced in the course of game's updates.

+Transport Fever 3 (2026)

+Transport Fever 3 was announced on 21 May 2025, with a planned release in 2026 with support for Microsoft Windows, PlayStation 5 and Xbox Series X/S.